kumarsrbh1/Geospatial-Analysis-of-Indian-MPs-using-Shape-Maps-Data-Enrichment/README.md

 ## 🎯 Project Overview

-This project extracts and augments data of Members of Parliament (MPs) from PRS India and builds a **geospatial dashboard using Shape Maps** to analyze state-wise distribution.
+This project extracts and augments data of Members of Parliament (MPs) from PRS India and builds an **interactive geospatial dashboard** using Power BI.

+The dashboard focuses on:

+- State-wise MP distribution
+- MP-level performance analysis
+- Party-level insights

 ---